What is Mistletoe Therapy?

-Learn why mistletoe could change your cancer fight.
+Learn why mistletoe therapy could change your cancer fight.

 Only the European species of the mistletoe plant is used for cancer treatment.

 It can be used to diminish tumor‐related pain and to reduce the risk of tumor recurrence.

-Mistletoe (Iscar/Helixor) can be used in malignant and non-malignant tumors for stimulation of bone marrow activity alongside conventional treatments to offset the side effects of chemotherapy/radiation such as nausea, vomiting, and lack of appetite.
+Mistletoe can be used alongside conventional treatments to offset the side effects of chemotherapy and radiation such as nausea, vomiting, and lack of appetite; and to stimulate bone marrow activity.

-Mistletoe is administered intravenously (IV) and subcutaneously (by injection), at a frequency determined by the prescribing physician based on your individual needs.
+Mistletoe is administered subcutaneously (by injection) or intravenously (IV) at a frequency determined by the prescribing physician and based upon the patient’s individual need.

-Patients can experience headaches or a fever, but it is rare.
-Most patients experience a better quality of life as it stimulates the immune system.
+With the IV application, patients may experience increase circulation, fever, or warming sensation.
+Most patients experience a better quality of life because mistletoe stimulates the immune system.

 You can be a proud and active partner of this historic event by making a donation specifically for this trial.

 YES!
 I would like to make a tax-deductible donation to provide funding for this ground breaking research with Johns Hopkins University School of Medicine.

 “…I can tell you, when there is a publication coming out of Johns Hopkins saying that it (mistletoe) is safe, the United States will listen, and it will be because of Believe Big and their network.” – Dr. Luis Diaz, M.D.